Guidelines for Monitoring DevTest Services

 This document give the option to use DevTest features as a monitoring tool for DevTest services.

-Customers have faced issues where some services stopped suddenly (Coordinator, Simulator, etc…) and would not be aware they were no longer running.
-They have had to log in to the server machines and manually check the services to see the issue.
-They would like to set up a monitoring tool or Test case where they can get the notification when the services are down.
+You faced an issue where some services stopped suddenly (Coordinator, Simulator, etc.) and were not be aware they were no longer running.
+You have had to log in to the server machines and manually check the services to see the issue.
+You would like to set up a monitoring tool or Test case where they can get the notification when the services are down.

 Environment